RosettaCommons/documentation/rosetta_basics/file_types/resfiles.md

 ##Deprecated commands:

-When [[`PackerPalette`s|PackerPalette]] were introduced, previously-needed resfile commands that broke TaskOperation commutativity were no longer necessary.
+When [[PackerPalettes|PackerPalette]] were introduced, previously-needed resfile commands that broke TaskOperation commutativity were no longer necessary.
 As a result, the following commands are no longer recognized by the resfile reader:

 ```
 - EMPTY ................
 Disallow all canonical amino acids (for use with non canonicals).
 This throws away all previously applied task operations, and so will break the commutativity of task operations.
 DEPRECATED AND NO LONGER RECOGNIZED.